 What began as an idea for a women’s caucus within the IPU among a small but active group of women in 1978, has since developed into a formal space within the Organization with the power to influence our policies, working methods and decisions.

 Due to the work of this IPU body, our rules now require that any parliament with women members must include at least one in their delegations to statutory meetings.
 Some voting rights are affected if no women are included in delegations.

 The Bureau is elected by the Forum of Women Parliamentarians and is composed of women MPs from all six of our geopolitical groups.
 It has a President and two Vice-Presidents.
-The President is automatically a member of our Executive Committee, while two female members of that body automatically become members of the Bureau of Women Parliamentarians.
+The President is automatically a member of our Executive Committee, while female members of that body automatically become members of the Bureau of Women Parliamentarians.